NugramN/rsschool-cv/cv.md

 ## Personal Summary
->Junior Software Engineer responsible for building analytical solutions depending on customer requirements using different development possibilities of SAP HANA platform with almost year of experience.
-My aim is to try myself in frontend development, expand existing knowledge base of mine and gain valuable experience.
+>Software Engineer responsible for building analytical solutions depending on
+                    customer requirements using different development possibilities of SAP HANA platform with more than year of experience.
+My aim is to expand existing knowledge base, gain valuable experience, change my key skill and become a part of frontend community.

 ## Skills